Volunteer in Argentina - Buenos Aires

 Please note, this is an example schedule as some projects take place in the afternoon.
 Start time and daily workload depends on the project that the individual volunteer is participating on.

 Volunteers are accommodated in a multi-story, dormitory-style volunteer house in the neighborhood of San Cristobal in central Buenos Aires.
 It has free WiFi and great facilities for volunteers, including a roof-top terrace and barbecue area, communal kitchen and living areas, hammocks and a TV room.

 Volunteers can expect to share a bedroom with up to three other volunteers of the same gender.
 Bedrooms are comprised of single beds and bunk beds with bedding and towels provided.
 Bathroom facilities are shared between volunteers with hot showers and western toilets.

 Accommodation upgrades to private single rooms are available for US$35 per night.

-You will be provided with a continental style breakfast every day, which is served in the kitchen/dining room of the volunteer house and includes toast and spreads, cereal and fruit.
+You will be provided with groceries to make a continental style breakfast every day, which is prepared in the kitchen/dining room of the volunteer house and includes toast and spreads, cereal and fruit.